 United Methodist Church provides help to the working poor from thousands of locations across the nation.
 While the specifics of each site will vary, the charity will generally offer free food and clothing as well as basic needs.
 Some of the churches that are part of UMC may offer shelter, school supplies, and help for the evicted and homeless.
 Other financial aid is offered as well from the non-profit charity ministry.
 More on services from United Methodist Church.

 Volunteers of America provides human services nationwide.
 Most of the assistance is focused on homeless prevention and healthcare issues.
 Some of the other programs include job training, help for veterans, long term care, short term shelter, and much more.
 Volunteers from the charity support the elderly, less fortunate, and others that are struggling.
-Click here.
+Click to find help from Volunteers of America charity organization.

 YMCA - This charity focuses on children, addressing hunger, and coordinating job training.
 Some of what may be offered, depending on location and state, includes affordable day care, free meals and snacks for children, job search assistance, and after school programs and care.
 The YMCA has charity centers in all states.
 Read programs from YMCA.

 In addition to the statewide charities, many counties have county and local non-profit agencies that can be called upon in your time of need.
 Other local charity organizations can provide financial help just to people in that town or county.
-Find a listing of social service organizations, churches, as well as local charitable agencies.
-Continue.
+Find a listing of social service organizations, churches, as well as local charitable agencies, and learn how to apply for financial help from them.

 Community action agencies are local non-profit organizations that provide struggling families as well as low and middle income people with resources, programs, grants, and other assistance.
 They provide both long term and short term help.
 Community action agencies are a tremendous resource to use for help.